Influenza: Seasonal Flu 2017-2018

 The best prevention of pneumococcal pneumonia is by vaccination with both the influenza and pneumococcal vaccines.
 It is recommended that:

-- Adults age 65 or older who have not previously received one or more doses of PPSV23 and who have not previously received PCV13 should be given a dose of PVC13.
-This dose should be given at least 1 year after receipt of the most recent PPSV23 dose.
+- Adults age 65 or older who have already received one or more doses of PPSV23, the dose of PCV 13 should be given at least one year after receipt of the most recent PPSV23 dose.

 Prevention of epidemics and pandemics depends on education of the public about the importance of vaccination and personal hygiene.
 The greater the number of vaccinated individuals, the fewer the cases of influenza.
 With increased prevention by individuals, such as covering a sneeze or cleansing the hands, the flu virus will be less likely to infect other people.
 For these reasons, healthcare providers have a special responsibility to encourage the general public to be vaccinated and to practice preventative measures.

 Influenza continues to be a deadly disease, but due to the work of scientists and clinicians, people can be protected from infection by the ever-changing influenza viruses.
 With vaccination against the viruses and protective sanitary measures, infections can be reduced; and with antiviral medications, vulnerable individuals and those who are infected can be treated.
 Healthcare providers play an important role in delivering this message to those they serve.